nicholasbishop/nicholasbishop.github.io/content/c2rust.md

 date = 2021-06-05
 +++

-I had some difficulty building c2rust, here are some notes on how I got it to work.
+[c2rust](https://github.com/immunant/c2rust) is a really neat and useful tool :) Unfortunately I had some difficulty building c2rust, here are some notes on how I got it to work.

 The c2rust build depends on the host environment, so basically you don't want to build it there or it will break.
 Building it in a